arsy786/todo-mern-app/README.md

 # Todo MERN App

-This is a simple Todo MERN (MongoDB, Express, React, Node.js) app that allows users to create, read, update, and delete todos.
-The app is built using the MERN stack and follows the CRUD (Create, Read, Update, Delete) operations.
+This is a simple Todo app designed for managing tasks with ease.
+The app is built using the MERN (MongoDB, Express, React, Node.js) stack and supports essential CRUD (Create, Read, Update, Delete) operations.
+It utilizes MongoDB for database management, Express and Node.js for server-side functionality, and React for a dynamic front-end user experience.

 <!-- Tutorial Guide: [MERN Stack Tutorial - Build Todo App With Node JS, Express, React & MongoDB (YouTube/CurlyBraces)](https://www.youtube.com/watch?v=U4syTDaAKWg) -->

+## Branches

+    - master: no redux toolkit
+    - with-redux-toolkit: uses redux toolkit to manage global state.

 ## Getting Started